-There is no known way to prevent most gallbladder cancers.
-Many of the known risk factors for gallbladder cancer, such as age, gender, ethnicity, and bile duct abnormalities, are beyond our control.
-But there are things you can do that might lower your risk.
+There's no known way to prevent most gallbladder cancers.
+Many of the known risk factors for gallbladder cancer, such as age, gender, ethnicity, and bile duct defects, are beyond our control.
+But there are things you can do that might help lower your risk.

-Since gallstones are a major risk factor, removing the gallbladders of all people with gallstones would prevent many of these cancers.
+Since gallstones are a major risk factor, removing the gallbladders of all people with gallstones might prevent many of these cancers.
 But gallstones are very common, and gallbladder cancer is quite rare, even in people with gallstones.
-Most doctors don’t recommend people with gallstones have their gallbladder removed unless the stones are causing symptoms or other problems.
-This is because the possible risks and complications of surgery probably don’t outweigh the possible benefit.
-Some doctors might advise removing the gallbladder if long-standing gallstone disease has resulted in a porcelain gallbladder.
+Most doctors don’t recommend people with gallstones have their gallbladder removed unless the stones are causing problems.
+This is because, in most cases, the possible risks and complications of surgery probably don’t outweigh the possible benefit.
+Still, some doctors might advise removing the gallbladder if long-standing gallstone disease has resulted in a porcelain gallbladder.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.